 Negative assets and negative liabilities

-What to do if you have a negative value when calculating your Statement of Financial Performance
+What to do if you have a negative value when calculating your Statement of Financial Position.

 Before you do this though it’s important to check that you have calculated the value correctly or if it’s possible to have a negative value for that item.
 If you have calculated a negative value for Debtors and Prepayments you should check to make sure that you haven’t included any items that belong in Creditors and Accrued Expenses by mistake.
 Similarly if you have calculated a negative value for Inventory, it’s likely that there has been an error made as inventory cannot have a negative value.